RodrigoRipoll/transaction-api/README.md

 ## OpenAPI Specification

-In the path `/src/main/resources` a `swagger.yaml` can be found with the contracts stipulated for the API.
-This will show you how:
+Once you have the API up and running, you can visit http://localhost:8080/swagger-ui/index.html to see how:
 - create a Transaction
 - request Information by Transaction-Type
 - request Sum of Amounts from Related Transactions by Transaction-Id.